Tokyo records 304 new coronavirus cases

 Tokyo reported 304 new coronavirus cases Sunday, down from 351 logged last Sunday.
 Six deaths were confirmed among those infected with the virus.

-Elsewhere, Chiba Prefecture saw 105 cases and Okinawa Prefecture 104 cases, while Aichi Prefecture marked 102 cases and two virus-linked deaths.
+Elsewhere, Kanagawa Prefecture marked 170 cases, Chiba Prefecture saw 105 cases and Okinawa Prefecture 104 cases, while Aichi Prefecture marked 102 cases and two virus-linked deaths.
+Osaka Prefecture confirmed 96 cases and six deaths.

 Hokkaido saw 82 cases, with the daily tally dropping below 100 for the first time since April 19, and four deaths.